What is cervicitis?

 - an increase in fluid from the vagina;

-- bleeding or blood spotting from the vagina between periods; or
+- bleeding or blood spotting from the vagina between periods or after sexual intercourse; or

 - pain during sexual intercourse.

 It is also possible to have cervicitis and not have any symptoms.

 To find out if you have cervicitis, you must be examined by a health care provider and have lab tests done.